ACS-lessgo/ACS-lessgo/README.md

 # About Me

-I am a software engineer with experience in Vue, Python, Java, REST APIs, and applied generative AI technologies (including chatbot development), with a strong focus on performance and scalability.
+I am a software engineer with 2 years of experience working with VueJS, Python, Java, REST APIs, and applied generative AI technologies (including chatbot development), with a strong focus on performance and scalability.

 - Based in Bangalore, India
 - Reach me at: ankushcs3327@gmail.com